sh0o0/bqpb/README.md

 ### Usage

-Paste SQL to BigQuery from pqpb.sql
+Paste SQL to BigQuery from bqpb.sql.
+For terraform, bqpb.tf.sql.

 ### API Reference